Research Visa Sponsorship Jobs in Rhode Island

 Responsibilities

-- Assist in identification and follow-up of participants meeting criteria for inclusion in clinical research studies.
-Ensure protocol eligibility requirements are met
+A.) Assists research physician in identification and follow up of patients meeting criteria for inclusion in clinical research studies; ensures protocol eligibility requirements are met.

 MINIMUM QUALIFICATIONS